anushr03/Rust_Projects/README.md

 # 8. Methods
 Methods are similar to functions: we declare them with the fn keyword and a name, they can have parameters and a return value, and they contain some code that’s run when the method is called from somewhere else.
 Unlike functions, methods are defined within the context of a struct (or an enum or a trait object), and their first parameter is always self, which represents the instance of the struct the method is being called on.

+# 9. Enumerators
+Where structs give you a way of grouping together related fields and data, like a ```Rectangle``` with its ```width``` and ```height```, enums give you a way of saying a value is one of a possible set of values.
+For example, we may want to say that `Rectangle` is one of a set of possible shapes that also includes `Circle` and `Triangle`.
+To do this, Rust allows us to encode these possibilities as an enum.